Mumble-SRL/MBurger-Android/Readme.md

 First thing, you should download or clone this repo, you will find a `nooko3` directory, which contains the client SDK to use Nooko.

-Note that Nooko3 requires at least Android Studio 3.1 and your project should target Android Version 27, with minimum SDK version 17, also your project would need these permissions:
+Note that Nooko3 requires at least Android Studio 3.1.3 and your project should target, at least, Android Version 27, with minimum SDK version 17, also your project would need these permissions:

 ```xml
 //To gather data from Nooko API